 Compared to the rest of the country, citizens of Hyde spend much less time in their cars: on average, their commute to work is only 18.34 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-As is often the case in a small town, Hyde doesn't have a public transportation system that people use for their commute.
+Hyde is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Hyde in 2022 was $21,342, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $85,368 for a family of four.
 However, Hyde contains both very wealthy and poor people as well.